SaharJavadianG/Unsupervised-Machine-Learning-for-Behavioral-Profile-Clustering/README.md

 This project explores whether unsupervised machine learning can discover meaningful behavioral population segments without using clinical diagnosis labels during training.

 Instead of relying only on single health indicators such as BMI, the analysis uses lifestyle, behavioral, and biometric features to identify naturally occurring groups within the data.
-The final model applies **K-Means clustering** to create interpretable population profiles that can support prevention-focused health and wellness strategies.
+The final model applies **K-Means clustering** to create interpretable profiles that can support prevention-focused health and wellness strategies.

 ## Objective